Connecting your sites to Wordfence Central

 If your site is protected by Incapsula, you may need to update your Incapsula settings to allow Wordfence Central to connect to your site.
 You should be able to do this by going to your Incapsula control panel.
-(Note: if your site is being protected by Incapsula via Sitelock, you may need to contact Sitelock support to have a ticket created to add this exception).
+Note that if your site is being protected by Incapsula via Sitelock, you may need to contact Sitelock support to have a ticket created to add this exception.

 - Login to Incapsula

 - Go to “Settings” > “Security” > “Whitelist Specific Sources”

 - In the “Whitelist IPs” box, enter 188.8.131.52

 - Repeat steps 3-5 for the IP addresses 184.108.40.206 and 220.127.116.11

 If your site is protected by GoDaddy/Sucuri’s firewall, you may need to update your GoDaddy/Sucuri Firewall settings to allow Wordfence Central to connect to your site.
 You will need to do this via the GoDaddy control panel: